 Ontology definition, properties and advantages of XML syntax.
 Motivation, history and advances of the tourist information system.

-How to connect a new service privider into an existing information system.
+How to connect a new service provider into an existing information system.
 Definition of an added value service, TIS principle of realisation.

 Motivation and definition of the Semantic Web.
 Principle of unique understanding of concepts.

-RDF, RDFS, OWL: main features, examples.

-Motivation and general principle of markup tools, handling HTML problems,

-RDFa, Rich Snippets details
+RDF, RDFS, OWL: main features, differences, looking at examples, Protege as an editor Motivation and general principle of markup tools, handling HTML problems, RDFa, Rich Snippets details

-Guideline for exam: Assignment sheet 9.
+Guideline for exam: Assignment sheet 12.